ronanhenry-web/APCFUN/README.md

-# Projet APCFUN
+# APCFUN Project

-Sur l'entrée et sortie d'une salle de sport
+On the entry and exit of a gym

-## Démarrer
+## Getting Started

-Le projet a été créé sous Eclipse, pour le démarrer suivre les étapes suivantes.
+The project was created in Eclipse.
+To start it, follow these steps :

-- Cloner le projet
+- Clone the project
-- Compiler le fichier main
+- Compile the main file
-- Récupérer Scenebuilder pour l'interface IHM avec JavaFX
+- Retrieve SceneBuilder for the UI with JavaFX

-## Sources & Outils
+## Sources & Tools

 <a href="https://www.java.com" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/java/java-original.svg" alt="java" width="40" height="40"/> </a>